 Ports are looking to the future to improve their management of stormwater.

-How can Smart Ports – ports which embrace digital technologies to improve productivity and sustainability – better manage their responsibility for stormwater?
+How can Smart Ports – ports which embrace digital technologies to increase productivity and sustainability – effectively help with port’s stormwater management?
 Data monitoring in real-time is the solution.
 We look at how and why, including the benefits for port authorities.

-Internationally as well as in the States, ports are realizing the huge opportunities from developing Smart Port strategies.
-These plans harness the power of digital technologies (e.g., Artificial Intelligence and Big Data) to improve productivity, maintain high standards of safety and security for its people and develop sustainably.
+Smart Ports rely on technology to make their day-to-day operations more connected in terms of logistics, industries, and sustainable development resources while caring for the environment at the same time.
+Ports are starting to realize the benefits that developing Smart Port strategies can provide.
+By harnessing the power of innovative digital technology (e.g., Artificial Intelligence and Big Data), ports can increase productivity, and maintain high safety and security standards, while keeping environmentally friendly policies.
 Smart Ports understand the critical importance of the interconnection between the port authority, logistical authorities and facilities, shipping vessels, the green environment and the community it serves.

 Currently many ports continue to use a manual system for undertaking stormwater data monitoring.
 This monitoring focuses upon the pollutants caused by storm and rainfall, such as sediments, oxygen levels, turbidity, tide, pesticides, traces of metal and bacteria.